-At Longreach State High School the Student Services Team includes relevant stakeholders including the Principal, Deputy, Head of Departments, Year Level Coordinators, Teachers, Chaplain, Guidance Officer, SWD/HOSES and Teacher Aides.
+At Longreach State High School the Tier II PBL Team includes relevant stakeholders including the Principal, Deputy, Head of Departments, Youth Support Officer, Guidance Officer, HOD Inclusion and Schoob Based Youth Nurse.
 This team meets fortnightly.

 The aim/purpose of the student services meeting is:

 - To identify and organise support for students 'at risk' of disconnecting with schooling or who may be struggling with personal issues

 - Work as part of a multidisciplinary team and facilitate effective working relationships and partnerships with parents, school personnel and external support agencies in order to provide a comprehensive support, case-management and referral service that optimises students' access and engagement in educational programs

 - Provide a counselling and referral service to assist students in decision making about critical educational, personal, social, emotional and/or career development, and provide ongoing support during the implementation phase of their decision

 - Conduct activities such as student observation and psycho-educational assessment in order to determine the nature of student learning difficulties, disabilities, developmental levels or psychological and emotional status in order to make recommendations for educational adjustments and interventions

 - Assist schools in the implementation of student protection, gifted education, behaviour support policies and risk management processes.